-It is fair to say that the hedgehog is one of our (Ireland’s) best-loved animals.
-While no such surveys have been carried out in Ireland, the humble hedgehog has topped several popularity contests in the […]
+It is fair to say that hedgehogs are one of our (Ireland’s) best-loved animals.
+While no such surveys have been carried out in Ireland, the humble hedgehog has topped several popularity contests in the UK […]

 About Elaine O'Riordan